Lomax leads No. 15 Memphis past Bradley 71-56

 MEMPHIS, Tenn.
-(AP)With the young Memphis Tigers struggling from the field, sophomore reserve guard Alex Lomax brought stability.

-Lomax scored a career-high 17 points and No. 15 Memphis survived a poor shooting performance to beat Bradley 71-56 Tuesday night.
+(AP)Alex Lomax scored 17 points, Boogie Ellis added 12 and No. 15 Memphis survived a poor shooting performance to beat Bradley 71-56 Tuesday night.

-”It was a terrible game for us,” Lomax said, later adding: ”We don’t look at this as a good game at all.
-This was a bad game for us.”

 Memphis made 36.1% of its shots from the field, but the Braves (5-3) were considerably worse.
 They hit 26.8%, including just 2 of 23 tries outside the arc.